-Compared to the computer games we played decades ago, today’s games are more sophisticated.
+Your gaming mouse might be nearing the end of its lifespan and you are asking the question of how often should you replace your gaming mouse.
+Compared to the computer games we played decades ago, today’s games and mice are more sophisticated.

 The advances in hardware, animation, and programming technologies have paved the way for an immersive, dynamic, and almost realistic gaming experience.

 Our gaming mice last much longer now but how long before replacement is needed?
 Every two to three years, according to many consumers and gamers.
 That shouldn’t be thought of as a general rule, though, as there are some circumstances in which getting a new mouse even earlier than that is appropriate.

 Read on for detailed information on how to know when your gaming mouse needs to be replaced.

 Before we discuss how often you should replace your gaming mouse, let’s understand why a gaming mouse is better than a regular mouse.

 Like in gaming chairs, ergonomics is an essential aspect that most gaming mice offer.
 However, computer mice do not have a one-size-fits-all design.